Who can make a submission?

 Where are abstracts published?

-All those submissions that are accepted for presentation will be published in the conference Final Programme.
-We will print your abstract from the version supplied by you.
+All those submissions that are accepted for presentation will be published on the virtual conference platform.
+We will make your abstract available in the version supplied by you.
 It will be printed exactly as submitted which means that any errors or spelling mistakes will show.
 Please proof read your submission very carefully.